Make A Sewing Storage Box From A Jewelry Box

-Prior to this project the sewing tools in my new sewing storage box were in various places around my craft room.
+Prior to this project, the sewing tools in my new sewing storage box were in various places around my craft room.
 Hunting for them when I needed them was a real pain.
 That ugly old vintage jewelry box solved a problem for me.

-More Craft Room Storage Solutions I Have Made
+More Craft Room Storage Solutions To DIY

 My DIY Framed Pegboard hangs in exactly the right wall space behind my craft table and holds quite a few of often used crafting supplies like that E6000 glue.

 I came across some really pretty craft paper at a yard sale and had a great idea.
-Mayonnaise jars became pretty see through craft supply storage containers and it’s at arms reach on my crafting table right now.
+Mayonnaise jars became pretty see-through craft supply storage containers and it’s at arms reach on my crafting table right now.
 Problem solved.

 It took some imagination to make this Two Tier Spinning Craft Room Storage Tray and a trip to the thrift store.
 My Mayonnaise jar storage containers fit perfectly on it.

 When you are short on space you go up instead of out, right?
 That is why my Sewing Pin Cushion is Two Tier also.
 You won’t even believe what it is made of and what the project costs.

 I am so in love with your makeover.
 I would have had a hard time seeing it’s future loveliness if I’d seen it in the thrift store.
 So glad you had the vision.
 Thanks for sharing at the #ThisIsHowWeRoll Link Party.